 There is no one chord that is heavier than the rest, though my bet would be that the heaviest chord would certainly be in a lower alternative tuning, one that not all guitars cater for.

 There is no one chord progression that, once utilized, promises every single neck to bob on and off stage, though one of the most common makes use of the 2nd, 5th, and 1st of a key signature.
-By talking in these terms we are using music theory talk, talk which seeks to economize the use of language in terms of communication.
-If we take an example of C major, then the 2nd would be D minor, the 5th would be G major, and the 1st would of course be C major.
+By talking in these terms, we are using music theory talk, talk which seeks to economize the use of language in terms of communication.
+If we take an example of C major, then the 2nd would be D minor, the 5th would be G major, and the 1st would, of course, be C major.
 These form a trifecta of chords that bridge the gap between an infinite amount of other chord progressions.

 The most common guitar chords tend to make use of the 2nd, 5th, and 1st of a key signature.
-By talking in these terms we are using music theory talk, talk which seeks to economize the use of language in terms of communication.
-If we take an example of C major, then the 2nd would be D minor, the 5th would be G major, and the 1st would of course be C major.
+By talking in these terms, we are using music theory talk, talk which seeks to economize the use of language in terms of communication.
+If we take an example of C major, then the 2nd would be D minor, the 5th would be G major, and the 1st would, of course, be C major.
 These form a trifecta of chords that bridge the gap between an infinite amount of other chord progressions.

 In the grand scheme of things, a D chord is not very hard at all.
 It is usually considered to be a difficult chord by beginner guitarists who are more used to playing open chords.
-A D chord by contrast uses three split fingers instead of a bunched group of fingers as in the A chord – which itself goes on to be of use in A barre chord shape.
+A D chord, by contrast, uses three split fingers instead of a bunched group of fingers as in the A chord – which itself goes on to be of use in the A barre chord shape.
 Instead, the player needs to split three fingers, all while attempting to avoid playing the lowest two strings, E and A, lest they get in the way of the lower harmony of the chord and turn the D into a slash chord.